Ecofeminist art: Overview

-The work of ecofeminist writers helped inspire many early male and female practitioners in the ecological art movement to imitate their concerns about a more horizontal relationship to environmental functions in their own practices.
-The feminist art writer Lucy Lippard, writing for the Weather Report Show she curated, which included many ecological artists and some ecofeminist artists from the list below (2007 Boulder Museum of Contemporary Art), commented on how many of those artists were women.
+The work of ecofeminist writers helped inspire many early male and female practitioners in the ecological art movement to imitate their concerns about a more horizontal relationship to environmental functions in their practices.
+The feminist art writer Lucy Lippard, who was writing for the Weather Report Show she curated, which included many ecological artists and some ecofeminist artists from the list below (2007 Boulder Museum of Contemporary Art), commented on how many of those artists were women.

+One of these women mentioned is Agnes Denes, an ecofeminist artist most well known for her piece, "Wheatfield - A Confrontation: Battery Park Landfill, Downtown Manhattan" from 1982.
+This piece is a collection of photos taken in and around a 2-acre wheat field planted, maintained, and later harvested for the last time by the artist herself in lower Manhattan, New York, just two blocks from Wall Street.
+Denes planted the wheat field in the middle of a landfill that would soon become Battery Park City, set along the Hudson River.
+Her intention in this project was to draw attention to issues of ecological concern, such as clearing land for more housing, leading to more complex issues of food insecurity and world hunger.
+The city of Manhattan began construction in the area following the artists' final harvest in August of 1982, building high-rise apartment buildings on top of the landfill to provide housing for the growing population of future residents living in New York City.
+During the period this project was being created, wheat fields and the agriculture industry as a whole were seen by society as a symbol of economic success, representing an abundance of food and introducing global trade and commerce.
+Agnes Denes created this piece to depict that even the most successful urban system could not exist or be maintained without traditional agriculture, emphasizing the importance of calling attention to our 'misplaced priorities' in society.

 Authors who have written about ecofeminist artists most prominently include Gloria Feman Orenstein.

-The Women's Environmental Art Directory (WEAD) is a compendium of women who self-identify as environmental artists, initiated by Jo Hanson and Susan Leibovitz Steinman in the 1990s, to credit women artists who might not otherwise be recognized by the mainstream art world.
-In addition to artists, some curators were influenced by ecofeminist thinking, such as Amy Lipton, co-curator of ecoartspace with Tricia Watts.
-Lipton initiated two relevant shows in her Soho gallery; Shapeshifters (1992) which included 22 women artists to commemorate the women who were tried and killed for witchcraft in Salem and The Abortion Project, a pro-choice art exhibition.
+The Women's Environmental Art Directory (WEAD) is a compendium of women who self-identify as environmental artists.
+Jo Hanson and Susan Leibovitz Steinman initiated it in the 1990s to credit women artists who the mainstream art world might not recognized.
+In addition to artists, ecofeminist thinking influenced some curators, such as Amy Lipton, co-curator of ecoartspace with Tricia Watts.